-Many of our customers no longer live in their country of education.
+Many of our customers no longer live in their country or territory of education.
 In this case, we generally recommend sending the Academic Records Request form to your institution so they can release your documents.

 If your school has closed, please contact our Customer Service team.

 Individuals educated in Afghanistan, Eritrea, Iraq, Syria, Turkey, Ukraine, or Venezuela who no longer have access to their academic documents may be eligible for the WES Gateway Program.

 Does the Academic Records Request form need to be sealed?

 Although the form is not a required document (unless specified on the Required Documents page under your country of education), WES will only accept it as “official” if it comes in a sealed envelope.
 Please note that if your institution sends your documents to us electronically, the Academic Records Request form is not needed.